Help Your Team See the Bigger Picture to Contribute Better Ideas and Feel More Connected

-If you’re like most managers, you know the importance of helping your team see the bigger picture.
-You would do more, if you only had the time.
+Most of the time when executives tell me their team is “not strategic,” the real challenge is they just don’t have enough information to see the bigger picture.
 The occasional all-hands meetings help, but without interim reinforcement, those motivational meetings can feel like a fire hose of plans and numbers.
 If you want your team to truly “get it,” sprinkle little bits of big picture reinforcement into their week.

 6 Ways to Get Your Employees to See the Big Picture